domsq/tina-q-cards/README.md

 ![Wireframe of desktop 404 page](https://raw.githubusercontent.com/domsq/tina-q-cards/master/screenshots/wireframe_desktop_404.JPG)<br>

 <br>
-The final version of my site has a link for "Tina's Blog" instead of "About Us" in the main navigation element, this change was made following some discussion with my mentor.
-Also, in the footer, the newsletter signup is on the left instead of the right now.
+For the final version of my site, the newsletter signup is on the left instead of the right now in the footer.
 <br>
 <br>